johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 * [NeoPixel NeoMatrix 8x8](https://www.adafruit.com/products/1487)
 * [Short Feather Male Headers - 12-pin and 16-pin Male Header Set](https://www.adafruit.com/product/3002)
 * [Header Kit for Feather - 12-pin and 16-pin Female Header Set](https://www.adafruit.com/product/2886)
-* LASER cut faceplate & enclosure
+* LASER cut faceplate & enclosure (I'm using all capital letters for LASER because it is, after all, an acronym)
 * Enclosure Assembly Parts:
-  * 12mm M3 bolts (10 each) for assembling the enclosure
+  * 12mm M3 bolts (10 each); enclosure assembly
-  * 8mm M3 bolts with nuts (4 each) for mounting the LED Matrix to the enclosure
+  * 8mm M3 bolts with nuts (4 each); mounting the LED Matrix to the enclosure
-  * M3 nuts (14 each) for assembling the enclosure
+  * M3 nuts (14 each); enclosure assembly
-  * 8mm M2.5 bolts (4 each) for mounting the Feather device to the enclosure
+  * 8mm M2.5 bolts (4 each); mounting the Feather device to the enclosure
-  * M2.5 nuts (8 each) for mounting the Feather device to the enclosure
+  * M2.5 nuts (8 each); mounting the Feather device to the enclosure

 ## Project Updates